truenas/documentation/content/_includes/NetworkBridgeSCALE.md

 ![AddInterfaceNicDeviceOtherSettingsSCALE](/images/SCALE/22.12/AddInterfaceNicDeviceOtherSettingsSCALE.png "Add IP and Subnet Mask")

 7. Click **Save** when finished.
-You should see the bridge name you created in **Interfaces** with its associated IP address information.
+The created bridge shows in **Interfaces** with its associated IP address information.